 Video compression is one of the most important aspects of video production.
-The need for high quality visuals and sound in order to capture a viewer’s attention can often be hindered by the data limitations faced by streaming services like YouTube, Facebook, and Vimeo.
-This blog post explains the importance of video compression through a practical exercise to drive home the point!
+The need for high-quality visuals and sound in order to capture a viewer’s attention can often be hindered by the data limitations faced by streaming services like YouTube, Facebook, and Vimeo.
+This article explains the importance of video compression through a practical exercise to drive home the point!

 Why compress video?

 Video Compression has been a widely researched topic for decades and rightfully so.

 Each passing year brings innovations in video capture, rendering, and display technologies.
 Along with this, companies are faced with consumer expectations of better-looking videos (higher quality) at the same cost or lower than what they are paying.

 In other words, content providers like Netflix, HBO, etc. need to show you better quality videos while not passing on the cost to you!
 Unfortunately, this is easier said than done.

 Every day, millions of people around the world watch videos in the form of movies, shows, news, and sports broadcasts, TikTok clips, or the ubiquitous cat or “fail” videos on Facebook.